 Condos over 75% loan-to-value (which means if you have less than 25% down) have a 0.75 add-on.

 Multi-family properties are a 1.00 point add-on.

-Here is one specific example: if the current 30 Year Fixed rate is 4.25% with 0 points, but you want to get a mortgage for a condo and put 20% down, the rate will be 4.25% with 0.75 points.
+Assume the current 30 Year Fixed base rate is 4.25% with 0 points.
+But you want to get a mortgage for a condo and put 20% down.
+The terms will be 4.25% with 0.75 points.
 Or, a mortgage lender can build the add-in into the interest rate, and quote 4.50% with 0 points instead of 4.25% with 0.75 points.

-Or, if you want a mortgage for a condo with 10% down and you only have a 680 credit score, it may be 4.25% with 3.25 points (results from both a 2.50 point add-on for the lower credit score, and 0.75 for the condo add-on).
+Or, if you want a mortgage for a condo with 10% down and you only have a 680 credit score.
+It may be 4.25% with 3.25 points.
+This results from both a 2.50 point add-on for the lower credit score, and 0.75 for the condo add-on.

 Or, if you want to buy a single family home with a 5% down payment, and have a 703 credit score, you may pay a 1.25 point add-on (results from both a 1.00 point add-on for the lower credit score, and 0.25 for the lower down payment of 5%).

-Since this multitude of add-ons cannot be priced into an advertisement because it is too complicated, and an advertiser cannot assume what your credit score is, what type of property you are buying and what your down payment is, many rates you’ll see in public may not apply to your situation.
+The multitude of add-ons cannot be priced into an advertisement because it is too complicated.
+And an advertiser cannot assume what your credit score is, what type of property you are buying and what your down payment is.
+Hence, many rates you’ll see in public may not apply to your situation.

 If you follow my blog you know that this all ends in the same advice I always give.
 Ask a lot of questions, assume nothing, choose a lender carefully, know as much as you can about who you are dealing with, and do not shop strictly by price.